kartikx/distributed-grep/README.md

 ```

 ## Running Tests
-In the home directry, execute
+In the home directory, execute
 ```
 go test
 ```